 780-962-7634 ext.
 170

 Kerri joined the Cultural Services team in October 2001 as the ticket centre clerk and was promoted to her current position in August 2002.
-Kerri coordinates the marketing, publicity and artist hospitality for Horizon Stage, works with the Horizon Stagelighter Board, organizes vendors for the Canada Day Celebration and provides backup at the City Hall Ticket Centre.
-A graduate of the Arts Administration Program at Grant MacEwan Community College and the Radio and Television Arts Program at the Northern Alberta Institute of Technology, Kerri spent three years at Theatre Network before finding her perfect job in Spruce Grove.
-She has been working and volunteering in and around the Edmonton theatre and arts community since the early 1990s.
-She currently volunteers as a Brownie leader, Fringe multimedia team leader, and fundraising committee member at her daughter's school.
+Kerri coordinates the marketing, publicity and artist hospitality for Horizon Stage, provides backup at the City Hall Ticket Centre, and coordinates vendors and exhibitors for Spruce Grove's Canada Day Celebration.
+A graduate of the Arts And Cultural Management Program at Grant MacEwan and the Radio and Television Arts Program at N.A.I.T.
+Kerri spent three years working at Theatre Network before finding her perfect job in Spruce Grove.
+She has been working and volunteering in and around the Edmonton theatre community since the early 1990s.
+She currently volunteers as a Spark, Brownie, and Pathfinder leader with Girl Guides and as a multimedia team leader for the Edmonton Fringe.